Confusion often arises about how the Italian rules on tax residence

 The Italian Statutory Test of Tax Residence

-A person is either tax resident or not tax resident for any tax period.
+Under the test of tax residence an individual is either tax resident or not tax resident for any tax period.
 A tax period, as it concerns individuals, is a calendar year.
 It is not possible except in rare circumstances to be Italian tax resident for a part of tax of an Italian tax year.
-The Italian test of statutory residence is an “all in-all out” concept for any particular tax year.
+The Italian test of statutory residence is thus an “all in-all out” concept for any particular tax year.

-This means that if, for more than 183 days (184 in a leap year) in any Italian tax (calendar) year, you;
+This means that if, for more than 183 days (184 in a leap year) in any Italian tax (calendar) year, you will be considered tax resident in Italy if you;

 - are physically present on Italian territory; OR

-- have your “domicilio”, centre of vital interests – defined, for purposes of the tax resident test, as the centre of your affections – spouse, close family – in Italy, OR
+- have your “domicilio”, centre of vital interests – defined, for purposes of the tax residence test, as the centre of your affections – spouse, close family – in Italy, OR

 - have your ” dimora abituale”, habitual abode in Italy; OR